doc4d/docs/docs/commands/json-validate.md

 ```

 For compatibility reasons, the version 4 is used if the *$schema* key is omitted.
-However, it is recoommended to use the version 2020-12 which provides more reliable controls.
+However, it is recommended to use the version 2020-12 which provides the most reliable controls.

 :::note